bigoloo/nytimes/README.md

-# NyTimes Top Stories Application
+# NYTimes Top Stories Application
 ## _Read The news and Enjoy_